vevake/deep-qa/README.md

 >$ python run_nnet.py TRAIN-ALL

+The parameters of the trained network are dumped under the 'exp.out' folder.
+TRAIN:
+MAP: 0.7325
+MRR: 0.8018

+TRAIN-ALL:
+MAP: 0.7538
+MRR: 0.8078

 #Deployment - with Question Classifier
 Download the pre-trained Question Classification models from [here](https://drive.google.com/open?id=0B11zdsTNhzfGcDVXYmkwNXBST28).
 The folder contains the data and the pre-trained question classifier models.
 It contains four folders namely data, TREC, MS and MT.